Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

-To model the implosion of a stellar envelope and the resulting accretion rate onto a newly-formed central compact object, we create models of the progenitor using the stellar evolution code MESA\cite{Paxton2011}.
+We model the implosion of a stellar envelope and the resulting accretion onto a central compact object using the stellar evolution code MESA\cite{Paxton2011,Jermyn2023} (version 24.08.1).
 MESA solves the equations of hydrostatic stellar structure and evolves them forward in time by computing the nuclear and thermal time-evolution of a star.
-These models inform us about the interior density profile of the progenitor star of M31-2014-DS1.
-By adjusting the model parameters, we create two qualitatively different models that share the approximate luminosity and effective temperature of the observed progenitor.
-Both models are evolved from the zero-age main sequence until carbon core depletion.
-From carbon core depletion, additional burning stages continue in the core, but without dramatic effect on the envelope structure that we are accessing with these models.
+We use these models to investigate about the interior density profile of the progenitor star of M31-2014-DS1.